-As an undergraduate, the candidate must first complete the 36 education credits along with the IDLS major.
+As an undergraduate, the candidate must first complete 36 credit hours of middle education pre-professional coursework along with the IDLS major.
 Then the candidate must apply and be admitted to the graduate school for the 6-8 M.A.T.
-Finally, the candidate must complete the 32 hours of graduate course work which includes student teaching and a final research project.
+Finally, the candidate must complete the 32 hours of graduate coursework which includes student teaching and a final research project.